 Historic Roots

 Built between the 4th and early 6th centuries under Emperor Anastasius I, The Red Church is a marvel of Roman engineering.
-Originally serving Rome’s legionnaires, it housed thermal baths and evolved into a significant religious site.
+Originally serving Rome’s legionnaires, it housed thermal baths and became a significant religious site.

 Early Worship and Mithraism